Gabo-araya/sgsi_ext/Readme.md

 While possible, it is not possible to guarantee this approach will always work.
 Dependencies may not match with the ones provided by the development container.

-If you are unable (or unwilling) to use VS Code, you may need to install the following packages using pip:
+### Environment variables
+As development containers are configured with the environment variables, you will need to do the same when developing locally, either with direnv and/or with `python-dotenv`.

+#### Database configuration
+To connect a local Postgres instance using Unix sockets, leave the following variables empty (do not delete them):

+* `PGHOST`
+* `PGPORT=`
-* `python-dotenv`
+* `PGUSER=`

 ## Solving `poetry.lock` merge conflicts